JohnnYoru/NetSentinel/README.md

-# NeoSentinel
+# NetSentinel
 Network Recon &amp; Topology Mapping - Offensive

-**NeoSentinel** is a comprehensive network scanning and visualization tool designed to map, analyze, and display local network topology, open ports, and service findings.
+**NetSentinel** is a comprehensive network scanning and visualization tool designed to map, analyze, and display local network topology, open ports, and service findings.
 It combines fast Go-based scanning utilities with a modern, interactive web visualization powered by Cytoscape.js.

 ---